Reeves's muntjac: Reproduction

 Female muntjacs (known as "does") become sexually mature within the first year of life.
 Mating occurs throughout the year.
 Their gestation period lasts from 209 to 220 days.
 Females limit the number of mating bouts, though time between successive bouts is determined by males (known as "bucks").

 Distribution

 It is widely found in south-eastern China (from Gansu to Yunnan) and Taiwan.
 It has also been introduced in several other regions.

 Continental Europe

 It has been introduced in Belgium and seen in the Netherlands.
+Populations were once present in France, but this is no longer the case as of 2020.

 In Europe, this species is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
 This implies that this species cannot be imported, bred, transported, commercialised, or intentionally released into the environment in the whole of the European Union.

 Great Britain

 Reeves's muntjacs were first introduced to the UK in the early 19th century.

 In the late 19th century, the then Duke of Bedford brought some to Woburn Abbey in Bedfordshire, then in 1901 released them into the surrounding woods.
 A few more probably escaped from the nearby Whipsnade Zoo.
 During the mid-20th century, Woburn conducted several deliberate releases in distant locations throughout England.
 It is suspected that there were also other unrecorded releases or escapes from private collections.
 These releases later caused misperception that muntjacs spread very rapidly.
 The estimated population of Reeves's muntjacs in England was 52,000 in 1995, and 104,000 in 2008.

 Under the Wildlife and Countryside Act 1981 it was illegal to release the species except where already established, and the Invasive Alien Species (Enforcement and Permitting) Order 2019 has subsequently prohibited the capture and re-release of muntjac in all cases.
 As of 2017, colonies exist throughout England south of the Humber, and the population continues to grow.